 - Remove the battery and dispose of it properly.

 - If both ends of the flashlight cannot be removed, it will be slightly more difficult to remove the old battery, but it can be done.
-One method to use it a drill.
+One method is to use a drill.

 - Use a drill with a long bit and screw it into the end of the battery.